clawpack/geoclaw/examples/1d_classic/shoaling_qinit_step/README.rst

 Version
 -------

-Pre-release, April, 2021

-Updated August, 2023
+Updated when merged into geoclaw, November 2023